bnb-chain/bnb-chain.github.io/docs/BC-FAQs.md

 - Total Supply: a positive number less than or equal to 90 billions
 - Mint-able: whether the token can increase Total Supply in later time or not

-### What is the consensus algorithm used on Binance Chain?
+### What is the consensus algorithm used on Beacon Chain ?

-Binance Chain uses BFT and PoS (upcoming) based consensus mechanism to produce blocks among a series of qualified Validators.
+Beacon Chain  uses BFT and PoS (upcoming) based consensus mechanism to produce blocks among a series of qualified Validators.
 This is similar to the architectures of several existing popular blockchain platforms such as EOS and NEO.
-The process for setting up validators among different entities on Binance Chain is currently being defined.
+The process for setting up validators among different entities on Beacon Chain  is currently being defined.
 More details will be shared at a later date.

-### Can I run a full node for Binance Chain?
+### Can I run a full node for Beacon Chain ?

 Yes, you can.
-A full node contains all the information and application logic for Binance Chain.
+A full node contains all the information and application logic for Beacon Chain .
 It can receive and broadcast blocks and transactions with other full nodes and even validators.
 The only exception is it will not participate in the consensus if the full node is not a Validator.

-### Does Binance Chain support Smart Contracts?
+### Does Beacon Chain  support Smart Contracts?

 No. This was an intentional design decision to improve the performance of the system and eliminate having to support unnecessary features.